prantobhowmik/myExpences-backend/README.md

 # MyExpences Backend

-This is the backend for the MyExpences app, built with FastAPI and MongoDB.
+This is the backend for the MyExpences app, built with FastAPI and MongoDB Atlas.
 It provides RESTful APIs for expense management and uses JWT authentication for user login and signup.
+No server-side session is used; all authentication is stateless and secure with JWT.

 ## Features
 - User signup and login with JWT authentication